DeepBlueRobotics/training/docs/week-5/intro.md

     **Do not feel afraid to ask questions and seek help, either on Mattermost or in person.
 This is difficult stuff and the programming team members are all here to help!**

 !!! question "Essential Question"
-    What are Java Objects and how do we use them?
+    What are Java objects and how do we use them?

 What's covered in this section: